 What Happens When You Return an Item Bought With a Manufacturer Coupon

-If you return a product bought with a manufacturer coupon, the store typically refunds what you paid after the discount.
-Not the full shelf price.
-You used a $2.00 coupon on a $10.00 item?
-You paid $8.00, and that’s what you get back.
+If you return a product bought with a manufacturer coupon, the store typically refunds what you paid after the discount, not the full shelf price.

 The coupon itself is gone.
 The manufacturer has already been billed through the clearinghouse and the coupon can’t be reused.

-Some stores handle digital manufacturer coupons differently.
-Target and CVS have been known to re-credit digital manufacturer coupons to your account after a return, depending on whether the coupon has since expired.
-Check your return receipt and the store’s app to see if a credit appears.
+Some stores handle digital coupons differently.
+Target and CVS have been known to re-credit them to your account after a return, but that depends on the retailer’s current system and whether the coupon has since expired.

 Manufacturer Coupons FAQ